 If the battery shows anything but empty, then the iPod should still be turning on.
 The battery is not dead.

-Limiting your charging time to 3 hours will make your replacement last longer.
+Limiting your charging time to 3 hours will make your iPod battery last longer.

 Restart your computerby turning it off and back on again.
 Computers generally do not charge devices while in sleep mode, and a reset can help ensure the computer is on and ready to troubleshoot.
 Plug in your iPod and wait for a minute to see if the light comes on.
 If it does, leave plugged in with the computer “awake” for up to 3 hours to fully charge it.

 Clean your headphone jack.
 Use a toothpick to gently remove any debris from the headphone jack.
 Debris in the headphone jack (lint, etc.) will prevent a connection between the iPod and the headphones or charger cable.

 - If the jack is clear but the Shuffle won’t sync, try using a different USB port to sync or charge.